Fly Fishing School

 Trip Details

 Join Salmon River Anglers and explore the trout-inhabited waters of the Salmon River.
-The headwaters of the Salmon is a pool drop stream divided by swift ripples and large granite boulders.
+The headwaters of the Salmon is a freestone river with gin clear water.
+The Upper section is a wide, shallow piece of water divided by deep runs, ripples and cut banks.
+While the Upper Salmon is fully accessible by wading, anglers have much more success and accessibility from a float boat.

 Duration – 2-4 Hours